appsquickly/typhoon/README.md

                 This is a property of type NSURL.
 The container will convert the supplied string value and inject it for us.

-                Besides the primitive types (int, BOOL, etc), a handful of useful object conversion types are included.
+                A handful of useful object conversion types are included.
 You can also easily register your own additional converters.
             </description>
         </property>
     </component>